Herman Ouseley, Baron Ouseley

-Herman George Ouseley, Baron Ouseley Kt (born 24 March 1945) is a British parliamentarian, who has run public authorities, including local councils and is an adviser and reviewer of public services organisations.
-Lord Ouseley has expertise in equality and diversity issues and is the Chairperson of several charitable organisations as well as being a Patron for dozens of organisations.
-He has been at the forefront of challenging institutional racism in organisations and is an advocate on behalf of individuals from disadvantaged and deprived backgrounds.
+Herman George Ouseley, Baron Ouseley (24 March 1945 – 2 October 2024) was a British parliamentarian.
+Before becoming a member of the House of Lords he was an important figure in public authorities, including local councils, and was an adviser and reviewer of public services organisations with a particular focus on equality and diversity.
+He was at the forefront of challenging institutional racism in organisations and was an advocate on behalf of individuals from disadvantaged and deprived backgrounds.

-He sat in the House of Lords as a crossbencher from 2001 until his retirement in 2019.
+Ouseley sat in the House of Lords as an crossbencher from 2001 until his retirement in 2019.
 He was also included in the 2003 list of "100 Great Black Britons".

+Ouseley was a supporter of Millwall and Rangers.

 Early life

-Lord Ouseley was born in Guyana in 1945, and came to England in 1957, when he was 11.
+Herman Ouseley is born in British Guiana in 1945 and migrated to England in 1957 when he was 11 years old.
 He was educated at William Penn School and at Catford College, where he gained a diploma in municipal administration.

 Career

 Ouseley was a local government officer between 1963 and 1993.
-He was appointed as the first principal race relations advisor in local government.
-From 1981, he served as Principal Race Relations Adviser and head of the Greater London Council's Ethnic Minority Unit.
-He later became Chief Executive of the London Borough of Lambeth and the former Inner London Education Authority (the first black person to hold such an office), responsible for over 1000 schools and colleges across the capital.
+He was appointed the first principal race relations advisor in local government.
+From 1981, he served as principal race relations adviser and head of the Greater London Council's Ethnic Minority Unit.
+He later became chief executive of the London Borough of Lambeth and the former Inner London Education Authority (the first black person to hold such an office), responsible for over 1000 schools and colleges across the capital.
 Ouseley was chair and chief executive in the Commission for Racial Equality from 1993 to 2000.

-Since 1996 he has been a director of Brookmight Security and, from 2000, of Focus Consultancy.
-He was the Managing Director of Different Realities Partnership between 2000 and 2005 and, since then, has been operating as a self-employed management consultant undertaking reviews of organisations' performance and assignments in pursuit of equality and diversity outcomes.
+From 1996, he was a director of Brookmight Security and, from 2000, of Focus Consultancy.
+He was managing director of Different Realities Partnership between 2000 and 2005, then subsequently a self-employed management consultant undertaking reviews of organisations' performance and assignments in pursuit of equality and diversity outcomes.